yongjian66/DKO_keystone_genes/README.md

 Each row reports the predicted KO impact score of gene_id in cell_id.

-By default, **Ptest** and **Recorder** files enumerate perturbations across the entire input matrix (i.e., applying KO perturbations to all genes across all cells).
+By default, **Ptest** and **Recorder** files enumerate perturbations across the entire input matrix (i.e., applying KO perturbations to all expressed genes across all cells).
 You may also use your own single-cell expression matrix as `Ptrain.csv`.
 Depending on your needs, you can optionally construct **Ptest** and **Recorder** for a selected subset of genes/cells and run KO prediction only on those perturbations.

 ## Step 3: Double-gene KO impact prediction
 Similarity to Step2, Run `Predicting_double_gene_KO_impact.ipynb` with `Ptrain.csv` as input.
 The workflow is the same as Step 2, except that each perturbation knocks out two genes.
 The output is a KO impact score for each (gene1_id, gene2_id, cell_id) triple.